 When Chelsea manager Jose Mourinho won his first League Cup win in 2005 against Liverpool his team went on a spell that resulted in a run of trophies.
 When asked about how important this final was to him compared to winning the League or Champions League, he replied:

 “I just think about the moment – only this game.
 We have a final to win and nothing else matters,”

-Although the stats sway in Chelsea’s favour for the past 10 times both teams have met, the recent form of Spurs forward Harry Kane cannot be ignored, having scored 23 goals in all competitions (which is 6 more than Diego Costa!).
+Although the stats sway in Chelsea’s favour for at least the last 10 times both teams have met, the recent form of Spurs forward Harry Kane cannot be ignored, having scored 23 goals in all competitions (which is 6 more than Diego Costa!).

 On Betfair Marketplace Chelsea are currently odd on at 1.38 to lift the League Cup and 1.7 to do it in 90 minutes.

 Chelsea are ahead with out-wright odds of 1/3 and Tottenham at 9/4.

 William Hill are also confident that the league leaders will lift the trophy, having Chelsea at 1/3 compare to Spurs who are at 5/2, click on the banner below to sign up and get the latest odds from William Hill.